 Cindy Kenney – Piano

 Cindy earned a B.S. in Education from Auburn University and home-educated her children.
-Her husband Doug is a veterinarian.
+Her husband Doug is a retired veterinarian.
 Their family includes Sarah, Jon (Jessica), Daniel, Philip (Savannah), and grandsons Cooper, Colton, Caden, and Chase.
 Cindy’s passion is that God’s gift of music becomes a lifelong adventure for her students and is used to honor Him, encourage others, and enrich their own lives.

 Jonathan has a rich musical background as a composer, producer, and performer.
 His proficiency in piano, guitar, and drums has enabled him to perform in highly skilled chamber group settings as well as in large-scale musical productions.
 Because of this diversity of experience, he has been able to work with musical styles ranging from pop tunes to cinematic scores.
 His award-winning compositions have been featured in live performances, film, video games, and more.
 In addition, he writes worship songs and arrangements that are actively sung in several local churches.

 Jonathan has taught music since 2010 and has been with the Bellevue School of Performing Arts since the Fall of 2016.
 His passion has been to help his students reach their goals, whether they be developing instrumental skills, pursuing music academically, composing for various media, or getting published on platforms such as iTunes and Spotify.

 Jonathan has earned a Bachelor of Arts in Music Composition from the University of Memphis, with an emphasis on piano performance, and a Master of Theological Studies from Southwestern Baptist Theological Seminary.
 He currently resides with his wife Becca and son Jacob in Millington, TN, where he serves as the Minister of Worship at Lucy Baptist Church.